Solid Waste Disposal Act of 1965

-The Solid Waste Disposal Act (SWDA), is an Act of Congress passed in 1965.
+The Solid Waste Disposal Act (SWDA) is an act passed by the United States Congress in 1965.
 The United States Environmental Protection Agency described the Act as "the first federal effort to improve waste disposal technology".
 After the Second Industrial Revolution, expanding industrial and commercial activity across the nation, accompanied by increasing consumer demand for goods and services, led to an increase in solid waste generation by all sectors of the economy.
 The act established a framework for states to better control solid waste disposal and set minimum safety requirements for landfills.
 In 1976 Congress determined that the provisions of SWDA were insufficient to properly manage the nation's waste and enacted the Resource Conservation and Recovery Act (RCRA).
 Congress passed additional major amendments to SWDA in the Hazardous and Solid Waste Amendments of 1984 (HSWA).

 Background

 The second industrial revolution of the late 19th and early 20th centuries led to major increases in the national economic output, resulting in large increases in the generation of waste.
 Local and regional governments and private companies developed many diverse, and frequently unsafe or unsanitary, disposal technologies for disposal of this waste.
 The most frequent disposal method used was open dumps and burning of trash.
-As the Germ Theory of Disease developed in the late 19th and early 20th century, this led to increased attention of waste disposal as a public health crisis in the United States.
-Due to increasing demand for better waste management during the 1960s, Congress passed SWDA in 1965.
+As the germ theory of disease developed in the late 19th and early 20th century, this led to increased attention of waste disposal as a public health crisis in the United States.
+Due to increasing demand for better waste management during the 1960s, Congress passed the SWDA in 1965.